-In his home, Juan helps by carrying water, making beds and running errands.
-He lives with his father and his mother.
+Juan lives with his father and his mother.
+At home, duties include carrying water, making beds and running errands.
 His father is sometimes employed and his mother maintains the home.

-Please remember Juan in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Juan to receive the assistance he needs to develop his potential.
+Please pray for him.

 Juan lives in the desert community of Asoc.
 Talleres Señor de los Milagros, home to approximately 50,000 residents.
 Typical houses are constructed of cement floors, mat walls and corrugated iron roofs.